• Home

 • Marker or Pen

-Step-by-Step Guide: Crafting Your Fall Paper Book Page Leaf Garland
+How to Make a Fall Paper Book Page Leaf Garland

 Step 1: Create Some Patterns

-Tracing Leaves to Make Stencils for a Garland - Midwest Life and Style Blog
+Tracing Leaves to Make Stencils for a Garland

-Tracing a Leaf Stencil onto an Old Book Page to Make a Fall Garland - Midwest Life and Style Blog
+Tracing a Leaf Stencil onto an Old Book Page to Make a Fall Garland

 Once you’ve selected a few leaves, carefully trace around each one.
 Then cut them out to create your patterns.

-Step 2: Trace And Cut Out Your Leaves
+Step 2: Trace and Cut Out Your Leaves

 First, gently tear out a few pages from an old book.
 (Note: if you don’t have one, thrift stores are a great place to score one for cheap!)

-Cutting Leaf Shapes Out of Old Books for a Fall Craft - Midwest Life and Style Blog
+Cutting Leaf Shapes Out of Old Books for a Fall Craft

 Cut as many fall leaves as needed to create your book page leaf garland.
 For me, this was about 35 leaves ( 15 large and 20 small) to cover 60″ of twine.

-Oh, and don’t worry about perfection – a slightly uneven edge here and there adds to the character of your garland!
+Oh, and don’t worry about perfection!
+A slightly uneven edge here and there adds to the character of your garland!

 Step 3: Assemble Your Leaf Garland